oegea/adp/README.md

 ### Available updates check and download

+### Handshake between the UPDATE CLIENT and UPDATE AUTHORITY

+Handshake between the UPDATE CLIENT and UPDATE AUTHORITY

 ### Overall Process Overview

 These are main actions of ADP expressed on a flowchart indicating also who is the actor responsible for start each of them: